the-full-stack/website/docs/llm-bootcamp/index.md

 We have put together a two-day program based on emerging best practices in the LLM community and the latest research results to help you answer these questions and make the transition to building.

-**Our goal is to get you 100% ready to build and deploy LLM applications and caught up with the state of the art in the field.**
+**Our goal is to get you 100% ready to build and deploy LLM applications and 100% caught up with the state-of-the-art.**

 !!! question "What do I need to know already?"
     We aim to get anyone with experience programming in Python ready to start building applications that use LLMs.

-    Experience with at least one of machine learning, frontend, or backend will be helpful but not necessary.
+    Experience with at least one of machine learning, frontend, or backend will be very helpful.

+    And if none of the questions above resonate, this probably isn't for you.

 ### Tentative Schedule